Investment Strategy: Meaning, Types, Key factors

 Endowment Plans:

-Provides a high sum assured at a low premium, ensuring substantial financial cover for your family.
+Term life insurance endows a high sum assured at a low premium, ensuring considerable financial cover for your family.

 Conclusion